(Diane Stirling - Working Collie Breeder in Minnesota)

 Q. What type of "Canned" Dog Food do you use?

 A. Life's Abundance does have 2 flavors of canned food available for pets that love canned food.
 We feed our collies Life's Abundance Dry Puppy/Dog Food.
 We are happy that we have found Life's Abundance Premium Health Food For Pets!
-It is Formulated by a HOLISTIC Veterinarian, Dr. Jane Bicks, and includes only the finest ingredients!
+It is Formulated by the former HOLISTIC Veterinarian, Dr. Jane Bicks along with a team of industry experts, and includes only the finest ingredients!
 NO recalls like so many other brands have had on the market!
 They also offer a 30 day money-back guarantee if not delighted!

 Q. What type of "Hard" Dog Food do you recommend?

 A. We recommend what we are using, which is Life's Abundance Premium Health Food For Pets.
-It is Formulated by a HOLISTIC Veterinarian, Dr. Jane Bicks, and includes only the finest ingredients, to ensure the health and well-being of dogs (and cats).
+As a former holistic veterinarian, Dr. Jane Bicks (retired in 2020), along with a team of industry experts, formulated many of the product recipes still in use today by the company, which includes only the finest ingredients, to ensure the health and well-being of dogs (and cats).
 This means a healthier Collie / Collie-mix.
-It contains no wheat, corn, potentially harmful chemical additives, artificial colors or flavors.
-Their holistic foods are made with an exclusive "fast-cook" process, to lock in natural flavors and nutrition, in order to help build a strong foundation for a long and healthy life for your pet.
+It contains no wheat, corn, or artificial preservatives.
+Their holistically formulated foods are made with an exclusive "fast-cook" process, to lock in natural flavors and nutrition, in order to help build a strong foundation for a long and healthy life for your pet.
 They eat less, poop less, and their stools are firmer - it is very cost effective and is delivered right to your home!
 We will provide a sample of dog food with your Collie/Collie-Mix when it is delivered.
 We don't recommend switching, but if you intend to switch brands you may do so gradually.
 This helps to minimize loose stools and stomach upset.
-We stand behind their products with a 30 day money-back guarantee, if not satisfied.You can order Life's Abundance for your Collie/Collie-Mix at: or check with me.
+We stand behind their products with a 30 day money-back guarantee, if not satisfied.You can order Life's Abundance for your Collie/Collie-Mix at: www.stirlingpetpantry.com or check with me.
 Life's Abundance: 22 reasons for feeding it to your pet!
 Here's why: http://www.stirlingpetpantry.com.
 Or, you can call your orders in at: 877-387-4564, mention "Stirling Collies", or 20024479.

 1. No corn, No wheat